 Phonics, Reading, and Spelling

 Curriculum - Reading Street (Scott Foresman)

 Curriculum - A Closer Look (Macmillan/McGraw-Hill), Foss Kit, and Scholastic News

 Weather & Sky

 Needs and Wants

-Your child will normally have daily homework.
+Your child will usually have daily homework.
 Homework will consist of assignments in math, reading, and writing.
 Homework allows children to practice what they learned in school at home.
 If they need help with directions or in doing the work, parents are expected to be the home teacher.
 Please check over your child's work and have them correct their mistakes.